Readings for Sociology 20033

 View Heisman Trophy winner Tim Tebow's seemingly innocuous Super Bowl ad that ignited a national controversy.
 William Saletan countered with what he called the grisly truth about the ad.

 How did Susan B. Anthony and other early feminists feel about abortion?
-Groups like Feminists for Life and New Wave Feminists say they want consistent non-violence from the womb to the tomb (you can quickly skim their pages) .
-But Katha Pollit maintains you can't be both a feminist and pro-life.
-(Incidentally I have heard both pro-life and pro-choice people agree with her.)
+Groups like Feminists for Life say they want consistent non-violence from the womb to the tomb (you can quickly skim their pages; in particular, briefly look at Pro-Woman Answers to Pro-Choice Questions) .
+But Erin Matson claims Pro-Life Feminism Is an Impossible Falsehood.
+(I've heard both pro-life and pro-choice people agree that you can't be a feminist and pro-choice.)

 In the views of alumnus Paul Witkowski, On abortion, Notre Dame gets only marginal grades (and he wrote this shortly before it was announced that Obama was coming to Notre Dame!)
 Bishop Fabian W. Bruskewitz of Lincoln said he was "utterly appalled" by Omaha native and ND President John Jenkins' "absolute indifference to the murderous abortion program and beliefs of this President of the United States."
 Professor Richard Williams had kinder words for his fellow Nebraskan.
 In one of the most memorable moments of the ND Obama protests, Father Norman Weslin was arrested for defending the unborn (see especially the first 3 minutes or so).
 A few years ago Notre Dame students explained Why they will join the March for Life and Why they won't.